Molecular Biotechnology (Bachelor of Science)

 At the end of your studies you will have strong fundamental knowledge in the fields of biotechnology, mathematics, statistics, bioinformatics, chemistry, physics and biology and will be able to further apply this knowledge.
 The degree program prepares you for an independent scientific working environment with experimental methods through a close interlocking of theory and practice.
 You will be a specialist in the fields of genetic engineering, protein engineering, and metabolic engineering and your knowledge will help you to solve scientific problems.
-Due to your numerous laboratory internships you will be skilled in the use of analytical instruments, handling of microbial and human cell cultures, ELISA tests, cell staining, real-time PCR, purification of proteins, molecular biological DNA techniques and will have methodical and technical competence.
+Due to your numerous laboratory internships you will be skilled in the use of modern analytical instruments, handling of microbial and human cell cultures, ELISA tests, cell staining, real-time PCR, purification of proteins, molecular biological DNA techniques and will have methodical and technical competence.

 You will be familiar with the different fields of application of molecular biotechnology in research and industry.
 You will be able to familiarize yourself with new biotechnological topics of research relevance and work on them using your professional competence based on the current state of scientific knowledge.
 You will then be able to evaluate, explain, and interpret the results and place them in their scientific context.

 In addition to your biotechnological knowledge, you will learn entrepreneurial thinking and trading methods, have expertise in soft skills, project management, patent law and bioethics, among others.

 During the application period you can easily apply for a place in the winter semester via the application portal TUMonline.
 You can upload your documents for the admission to the Molecular Biotechnology course directly in the portal.

 After your documents have been checked, you will receive, depending on the points you have achieved, immediate admission, a rejection or an invitation to an interview at the university.

 If you are offered admission immediately or after the interview, you will have to submit some certified hard copies.